OliverZiegler/laravel-lang-vendornamespace/README.md

 ## What it does

+All paths you register will be added to your translation namespace.
+For this to happen, we wait for the application booted callback and:
-We will create a folder for every namespace and in this folder all loaded translations will be symlinked.
+* we will create a folder for every namespace
+* symlink all your provided translation files in the namespace folder
-After that this folder will be linked as the namespace folder in the laravel TranslationLoader.
+* add the generated folder to the laravel `TranslationLoader` namespaces

+## Development

+While your app environment is set to `local` we will always regenerate the links.
+When your app is in any other environment, we will check for existence of the _lang_ folder inside our package and only generate the links if it is not present.

 ## Change log